 What do I need to know about practicum?

 Students pursuing the Master of Arts in Counseling Psychology will complete a practicum at a site approved by the graduate psychology program director.
-You will enroll in practicum during your last year of the program after you have completed the necessary prerequisite coursework.
-Although some practicum activities can be completed during the evening, successful completion of the practicum usually requires you to have some availability in your schedule during the normal work week.
+You will enroll in practicum after you have completed the necessary prerequisite coursework.
+Although some practicum activities can be completed during the evening, successful completion of the practicum may require you to have some availability in your schedule during the normal work week.